 We will help you to set up in good posture and give a fully led practice, so there is no need for any previous experience.

 We introduce traditional teachings of the Buddha in a way that is accessible and practical to everyday life in the modern world.
 Usually the format is a talk, followed by breaking into smaller groups for discussion.
 Each week will stand alone so there is no need for any previous knowledge.

-We strongly encourage attendance in person to get the most out of your engagement, but for those whom physical attendence is a problem or during Covid restrictions, we also offer online participation via Zoom.
+We strongly encourage attendence in person to get the most out of your engagement, but for those whom physical attendence is a problem or during Covid restrictions, we also offer online participation via Zoom.
 Just click this link to join.

 Adventures in Awareness

 A mix of recorded talks on the theme of the Satipaṭṭhāna or Foundation of Mindfulness Sutta interspersed with presentations from members of our own Sangha (community) on their experience of living with awareness.

 |12 January||Embodiment - Satipatthana Made Simple - Suryadarshini|

 |9 February||Foundations of Mindfulness by Kamalashila|

 |16 February||Parinirvana Puja|